francisco-simoes/genetically-trained-robots/README.md

 A robot is an instance of the Robot class.
 To define a robot we need to specify an initial grid position (x,y), an ID number for the robot and a string `orders` of length 18 as described above.

 But how to evolve our robots?
+With the genetic algorith.

 ### The genetic algorithm mimics natural selection: